It sounds like the script of a Tinseltown film.

 Mr Gibb said: “She contracted tuberculosis and moved to a sanatorium in Albuquerque in New Mexico, in the hope the warm, dry air would help her to recover.

-“While there, she completed her one and only novel, “Dark Star”, but although it was published in 1929 and became a best-seller, Lorna never saw the ensuing hit film, “Bill and Min”, because she died on May 1, 1930.
+“While she was there, she completed her one and only novel, “Dark Star”, but although it was published in 1929 and became a best-seller, Lorna never saw the ensuing hit film, “Bill and Min”, because she died on May 1, 1930.